felixplasser/theodore-qc/doc/source/program_specific_information.rst

 TDDFT
 _____
-In the TDDFT case, the <code>sing_a</code> or <code>trip_a</code> files are parsed and interpreted as 1TDMs.
+In the TDDFT case, the `sing_a` or `trip_a` files are parsed and interpreted as 1TDMs.
 Unfortunately, this analysis only works if no explicit symmetry is chosen in the initial job setup.

-MO-coefficients have to be supplied by <code>tm2molden</code>.
+MO-coefficients have to be supplied by `tm2molden`.

 Terachem - TDDFT
 ~~~~~~~~~~~~~~~~